ESSA Title I School-Parent Compact

 What are the steps to developing a school-parent compact?

 Ensure that you are documenting the work and process.
+These, along with the Campus Improvement Plan, are subject to Title I random validations.
 Your documentation should include:

 • Invitations/Flyers to meeting to evaluation and develop the PFE Engagement Policy and the Title I School-Parent Compact